Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **Class Clause**
     - The player cannot have two units with the same class on a team.
         - All kinds of dragons are counted as one class.
     - A team cannot have more than three units with special (unique) classes.
-Any wingedman and non-human is counted as special no matter what class he is.
+Any wingedman and monster is counted as special no matter what class he is.
     - ~~Denam must be Warrior.
 (I follow this rule personally)~~
 - **Weapon Clause**
     - The player cannot have "same" types of weapons on a team unless dual wielding.